 Live Action TV

-In The Amazing Race, many teams have been eliminated because they misread a clue, or didn't notice that all they needed to know was right there.
+- In The Amazing Race, many teams have been eliminated because they misread a clue, or didn't notice that all they needed to know was right there.
 Frequently overlaps with Failed a Spot Check.

-Turns out that refusing to read the manual is part of the reason why TARDIS makes the iconic Vworp noise when it dematerialises.
-The Doctor forgets to the turn the brakes off, so when this is pointed out to him, he claims that it's actually because he refuses to do so, as he loves the noise.
+- According to River, refusing to read the manual is part of the reason why TARDIS makes the iconic Vworp noise when it dematerialises.
+The Doctor forgets to turn the brakes off, so when this is pointed out to him, he claims that it's actually because he refuses to do so, as he loves the noise.
 Word of God is that River was just teasing the Doctor (why else would every other TARDIS make that same noise?) and it's the normal sound of the engines.
 There is a mute button, though, of which the Doctor was never aware.

 Mike: Maybe you shouldn't have poured all of that washing―up liquid in it.

 Vyvyan: Doesn’t it?
-Well maybe that’s what's going wrong!
+Well, maybe that’s where we’re going wrong!

-Considering Garibaldi eventually learns Narn in order to read the Book of G'Quan (all Narn holy texts must be reproduced exactly; no translations are allowed), he shouldn't have as much trouble with a human language.
+- Considering Garibaldi eventually learns Narn in order to read the Book of G'Quan (all Narn holy texts must be reproduced exactly; no translations are allowed), he shouldn't have as much trouble with a human language.
 Then again, what we see of the Narn alphabet suggests it might actually be closer to the English alphabet, in that it's based off letters rather than logographic characters, which might have worked in Garibaldi's favor there.

 Mythology and Religion